MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Out-File.md

 ### Example 5: Set file output width for entire scope

 This example uses `$PSDefaultParameterValues` to set the `Width` parameter for all invocations of `Out-File` and the redirection operartors (`>` and `>>`) to 2000.
-This is an easy way to ensure that everywhere in a scope you output table formatted data to file, PowerShell will use a line width of 2000 instead of a line width determined by the PowerShell host's console width.
+This ensures that everywhere within the current scope that you output table formatted data to file, PowerShell uses a line width of 2000 instead of a line width determined by the PowerShell host's console width.

 ```powershell
 function DemoDefaultOutFileWidth() {